 The children will use the success criteria to evaluate their work, stemming from the lesson objective, giving them an insight into how successful they were.
 On occasion, it may be appropriate for the children to set their own criteria, thus empowering them in their learning.
 At times, the children will also be asked to peer assess against criteria to evaluate the piece of work.
 The children will identify what has been done well and a development point.
 This peer assessment begins in KS1 so that the children become more purposeful with their comments as they move through school.
-Children are given targets for Numeracy and Literacy by the class teacher and are made aware of what these mean.
-These targets may be referred to in guided group activities and will be signed off when the child has shown independence in the target.
-In Literacy and Numeracy, children are encouraged to reflect on their own development and progress, comparing their current work with that produced previously and with their own personal targets.
+Children are given targets for numeracy and literacy by the class teacher and are made aware of what these mean.
+These targets may be referred to other subjects and will be signed off when the child has shown independence in the target.
+Across the curriculum, children are encouraged to reflect on their own development and progress, comparing their current work with that produced previously and with their own personal targets.